Markk0/University/README.md

 # University
 University database
-Simple example how to do some basic SQL
+Simple example how to do some  SQL